uttamchoudhary/ng-custom-select/README.md

 ```

 It emits onchange event to the parent component, So there should be an event handler in parent component class. $event omits a 'value' or 'index' depending upon settings input.

+## Styling

+For styling of dropdown, SCSS or CSS can be written as global styles for uniform styling across the project, or you write styles inside your parent component styles using `/deep/` selector.

 ## License